ofirgut007/FinalProj2/README.md

 		- pipeline shared groovy libraries
 		- purge job history
 		- workspace cleanup

-   4.1.
+		- pipeline utility steps

+   4.4.
 Configure all of the plug-ins

 	    - Docker will point to the local installation

-		- Slack notifier parameters to our slack channel
+		- Slack notifier parameters to our slack channel : https://devops35640workspace.slack.com/services/

 		- Maven will be installed automatically